TweePower/twee-sugarcube-random-events/doc/QuickStart.md

 > In this example, the tags match because it is a simple strategy, but tags can also store variables or even expressions (for example: `tags: ["$CurrentPlace", "$appleCount > 10 ? 'buyer': 'just_watch'"],`).

 > [!NOTE]
-> `max` in limitationStrategy means how many times an event may be started by that limitation.
+> `max` in limitationStrategies means how many times an event may be started by that limitation.

 > [!WARNING]
-> Warning: However, the event will be skipped if limitationStrategy contains items with tags and no one item doesn't contain tags that exist in PassageMetadata tags.
+> Warning: However, the event will be skipped if limitationStrategies contains items with tags and no one item doesn't contain tags that exist in PassageMetadata tags.

 ### Step 7.2 - Using variables